An art and textiles teacher from an inner-city school in the UK has won a million-dollar prize.

-She hailed the power of the arts after being named as the winner of the award, which recognises an individual who has made an outstanding contribution to the profession, at a glittering ceremony in Dubai.
+The 39-year-old hailed the power of the arts after being named as the winner of the award, which recognises an individual who has made an outstanding contribution to the profession.

-In a congratulatory video message, Prime Minister Theresa May said the prize was a "fitting tribute" for everything Ms Zafirakou had done for her students.
+In a congratulatory video message played during the glittering ceremony in Dubai, Prime Minister Theresa May said the prize was a "fitting tribute" for everything Ms Zafirakou had done.

 Alperton Community School is in one of the poorest areas of the country and pupils come from a variety of backgrounds.